 After a long, tiring, jet lag inducing trip to Taiwan, there is nothing better to help you recover than sitting in a natural hot spring all day and eating good food.

 It’s not only a fun place to go relax in a natural hot spring, but the area is also filled with an interesting history that dates back to the Japanese occupation of Taiwan and has a huge selection of yummy restaurants to go try out.

-Here are the things to keep in mind before you go.
+Here are things to keep in mind before you go.

 - There are 3 different hot spring types in the area, Green Sulfur Springs, Red Iron (Ferrous) Springs, and White Sulfur Springs.
 Each has different health benefits, which I go into detail below.

 - Beitou Hot Spring Dress Code: Millenium Hot Spring is the one public hot spring that is co-ed, which you need to wear swimsuits and swim caps to use.
 Other than that, the other hot springs have a public hot spring area and private bath unit for couples.
 The public hot spring area is in the nude and is separated by gender.

 - You can use the hot springs at the hot spring hotels even if you are not staying there and most have free transportation to and from the MRT stations.
 The two MRT stations they usually pick up from are Xinbeitou MRT Station and Beitou MRT Station.
 You can just call the hotel to check if they pick up from the stations.

 - Many hot spring hotels offer combination food + hot spring deals if you want to eat before or after your hot spring session.
 These deals are usually cheaper, but not 100% of the time, so do your homework before booking.

 Now that you have an idea of what to expect from a trip to Beitou, let’s get started!

 Today I’m going to cover everything you need to know to have the ultimate hot spring experience in Beitou which includes how to get there, my 3 favorite hot springs in the area, other cool spots to visit, and my favorite food in the area.